mi-examples/links-page/README.md

-# Corporate Operations Portal Page
+# Links Page
 ## Introduction
-Some text
+A dense catalog of links, driven by Metric Insights Folders

 ## Page Description